Mendelssohn's

 Nocturne was delivered very solidly by Maria Sommer.

-conception of this program was very creative.
+The conception of this program was very creative.
 It shows how collaboration can

 lead to successful alternative programming that is not Pops oriented.
 The extra